apptainer/singularity/INSTALL.md

 *NOTE: You should only atempt to build the RPM on a CentOS/RHEL system.*

-To build the RPM, you first need to install `rpm-build` and `wget`.
+To build the RPM, you first need to install `rpm-build` and `wget`:

 ```
 $ sudo yum -y update && sudo yum install -y rpm-build wget